lohmega/jamble/README.md

 # jamble
 command line tool for interacting with Lohmea BlueBerry logger over Bluetooth LE

+Should work on Linux, MacOS and windows but Windows untested and there is a bug in bleak ver <= 0.5.1 for MacOS.
+Fixes is in the develop branch and hopefull included in next release.

 install
 -------
-not yet any installer.
-On Linux and MacOS something like the following should work
+not yet any installer try the follwing
 ```
 python3 -m pip install bleak protobuf
-# assuming `~/bin` is on PATH
-cd ~/bin
+# git and clone this repo
 git clone https://github.com/lohmega/jamble.git
-chmod +x jamble/bblogger/main.py
-ln -s bblogger jamble/bblogger/main.py
+cd jamble/bblogger
+python3 main.py scan

 ```
-or just run `python3 main.py` to try it out.

 Usage example

 ```
-# scan an list BlueBerry devices
+# scan and list BlueBerry devices
 python3 main.py scan

 # enable logging